Why study this course

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2023/2024 academic year.
 The final modules will be published by September 2023.

 Year one aims to ensure that you develop a fundamental knowledge of all relevant subjects.
-Theory is delivered in lectures and supported by a dedicated double-module of laboratory experiments that makes up one-sixth of the year.

 Year two begins applying engineering knowledge to medical applications, while developing fundamental theories introduced in year one.

 There is a second Anatomy & Physiology module, and a Biomechanics module.